ln613/no-redux/docs/usage.md

 **Step 2**

-Create a redux store by calling the createStore function from 'no-redux' with the action data object you defined in step 1.
+Create a redux store by calling the "createStore" function from "no-redux" with the action data object you defined in step 1.
+The "createStore" function will generate reducers and middlewares that handles http calls and register them with the redux store.

 ```js
 import React from 'react';